 Chords: Am, G, C, F

 If you’re a beginner guitarist there might be some chords that are new to you in Cool Kids.
 Practice switching from Fm to Db to Ab first.
-Then add in the Eb chord afterwards.
-This song is made for guitar and mastering these chords will put you well on the way to playing all your favorite easy guitar songs.
+Then add in the Eb chord afterward.
+This song is made for guitar and mastering these chords will put you well on the way to playing all your favorite easy guitar songs for beginners.

 Chords: Fm, Db, Ab, Eb